 Make Peace With Food

-This project presented the challenge of conveying a robust data set of primary and secondary research in a coherent narrative flow.
-The interface needed to be educationally evocative while also conveying the hopefulness and connection the project is meant to inspire in the target audience.
+An immediate challenge was telling the story presented through the robust data in a compelling and coherent narrative flow.
+The interface needed to be educationally evocative while also conveying the hopefulness and connection the project is meant to inspire.

-After a vigorous research process, a strategy was developed to organize the website into four narrative sections with external about and resources sections.
-The interface employs a coherent narrative structure with intuitive interactive components and an accessible navigation system.
+After a vigorous research process, I utilized the principles of Design Thinking to develop a strategy for organizing the website into four narrative sections with external about and resources sections.

 • Primary, secondary, & UX Research